Sid-darthvader/Tide_Receipt_Matching/README.md

 # Tide Receipt Matching

-The problem falls into the category of imblanced binary classification.
+The problem falls into the category of imbalanced binary classification.

 This repository contains 4 notebooks and should be explored in the following order:
 1) [Data Cleaning.ipynb](https://github.com/Sid-darthvader/Tide_Receipt_Matching/blob/main/Data%20Cleaning.ipynb)